martalapietra/conflict_is_rewarding/README.md

 # Folders
 This repository contains two main folders:
 1. **data**: cleaned data from all experiments and pilot experiments;
-2. **analysis**: R scripts for model creation, data analysis and visualisation.
+2. **analysis**: R and Python scripts for model creation, data analysis and visualisation.